Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Do Norwegian websites need a cookie banner?

 Yes, if you use analytics cookies.
 Ekomloven § 3-15 (in force since January 1, 2025) requires explicit, active consent before any non-essential data is stored on or accessed from a visitor's device.
 The only exemptions are for communication transmission and services the user explicitly requested.
-Analytics cookies are not exempt.
+Analytics cookies aren't exempt.
 Cookieless analytics that don't store data on the visitor's device fall outside § 3-15 entirely.

 What changed in Norway's cookie law in January 2025?